Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         the site, as `login:password`.
 Unlike the API token, the scanner accepts these only on its command line, where they are visible to every user on the scanning host while the scan runs.
-Prefer --http-auth-file, which at least keeps them out of the monitoring configuration.
-Takes precedence over --http-auth-file.
+Prefer --wpscan-http-auth- file, which at least keeps them out of the monitoring configuration.
+Takes precedence over --wpscan-http-
+                        auth-file.
   --wpscan-http-auth-file WPSCAN_HTTP_AUTH_FILE
                         Path to the file containing the HTTP basic authentication credentials, as `login:password`.
 Only